 As a reminder, the suit of cups is driven by masculine energy and channels the power of the intellect and mind, including all the concepts, knowledge, and beliefs that it holds.
 Scholars and academics have connected the suit of cups to the classical element of air, and most of the cards from that suit embody the symbolic attributes of this element, one way or another.

-Minor Arcana card: the Nine of Swords
+Minor Arcana: Positive elements of Nine of Swords

 The Rider-Waite Smith Tarot deck once again provides a rather depressing and bleak scene for one of the numbered cards in the suit of swords.
 In this card from the Minor Arcana, we can see a woman in her bed, but sitting up instead of lying down, with her head in her hands.
 The background of the scene is black, and the nine swords from the cards are seen displayed on top of one another as if held on a rack in the wall.